-TO be completed by aakonga: Aakonga Name Subject/Course Kaiako name Achievement /Unit Standard Number Assessment date/hand in date Explain the assessment conditions for this standard (practical assessment, report in class/homework, single period exam etc).
-Evidence in support of the request (medical certificate etc) Reason for requesting to be withdrawn from an internal assessment Aakonga signature Date Aakonga signature To be completed by kaiako and HoF: Date Aakonga signature To be completed by kaiako and HoF: Is there a further assessment opportunity available for this standard?
-Under Yes (state possible date) Under No Under Maybe (give details) Will withdrawing from this standard have any adverse impact on the aakonga future pathway? □ Yes (please give details below) □ No □ Maybe (please give details below)
+TO be completed by aakonga:

+Aakonga Name Subject/Course

+Kaiako name Achievement /Unit Standard Number

+Assessment date/hand in date Explain the assessment conditions for this standard (practical assessment, report in class/homework, single period exam etc).

+Evidence in support of the request (medical certificate etc) Reason for requesting to be withdrawn from an internal assessment

+Aakonga signature Date

+To be completed by kaiako and HoF:

+Is there a further assessment opportunity available for this standard? □ Yes (state possible date) □ No □ Maybe (give details) Will withdrawing from this standard have any adverse impact on the aakonga future pathway? □ Yes (please give details below)

+, □ No □ Maybe (please give details below)